-Scuola elementare S. Anna - Gardolo - Italy
+Scuola elementare S. Anna - Gardolo (TN) - Italy

 Architects: Studio Sineco, arch.
 Fabrizio MerlerThe Gardolo city government decided to renovate Sant'Anna Elementary School as the final stage in a redevelopment plan including the Palazzo Crivelli project, a nursery school and a park surrounded by the group of buildings.